-Our commissioned EPs use thier knowledge of child development, psychological theory and research, and a breadth of experience to enhance the learning and emotional wellbeing of children and young people.
+Our commissioned EPs use their knowledge of child development, psychological theory and research, and a breadth of experience to enhance the learning and emotional well-being of children and young people.

 Our educational psychologists have the breadth of experience to offer a high-quality generic service, as well as the expertise to provide highly specialist assessments, interventions and training.
 We also use our extensive research skills to support small-scale investigatory or developmental research projects within settings to affect practice and make an impact.